Sorry, you need to enable JavaScript to visit this website.

 Mogherini meets Mustafa and Vucic separately (Gazeta Express)

 The European Union High Representative for Foreign Affairs and Security Policy, Frederica Mogherini, hosted today separate meetings with the Prime Minister of Kosovo, Isa Mustafa and the Prime Minister of Serbia, Aleksandar Vucic, as well as with their respective teams.
 Spokesperson of the Office of the EU High Representative, Maja Kocijancic, informed about these meetings on her social network Twitter.
+This time the EU hope on the reach of concrete results, which lacked during the meeting held last week.

 Germany supports Brussels dialogue and normalization of relations between Kosovo and Serbia (Gazeta Express)